A.W. Hill & Nathanael Hill

 About A.W.
 Hill & Nathanael Hill

-Is a classic late bloomer.
+A.W.
+Hill is a classic late bloomer.
 He began his writing career in 1995, under the influence of California—a place that makes one believe that crazy things are possible.
 Until then, he was (and still is) involved professionally in one aspect or another of the music business.
 He was a rocker, playing the circuit until he turned 31.
 His last band was called TigerTiger, after the William Blake poem, which may indicate that his literary aspirations were already germinating.
 In 1995, when he began work on what would become his first novel, ENOCH’S PORTAL, he had just left a 9-year stint as Vice President of Music Production for Walt Disney Studios.

 (PORTAL, in a textbook instance of beginner’s luck, was optioned by Paramount Pictures and slated for production as a $60mil movie, only to crash into turnaround when the producers, director and studio couldn’t agree on a script)

 That was 2000.
-That same year, he won a Grammy Award, which ought to have made it his favorite year, except that it was also the one in which he reported the lowest adjusted gross income ever to Internal Revenue Service, consisting in part of my meager earnings as a pseudonymous writer of women’s erotica.
+That same year, he won a Grammy Award, which ought to have made it his favorite year, except that it was also the one in which he reported the lowest adjusted gross income ever to Internal Revenue Service, consisting in part of his meager earnings as a pseudonymous writer of women’s erotica.

 He wrote two more books with the same protagonist as in PORTAL—THE LAST DAYS OF MADAME REY and NOWHERE-LAND, published, respectively, by Carroll & Graf in 2004, and Counterpoint Press in 2010.